 The Memory Usage is a predefined view of the Memory performance chart.
 Performance charts are diagrams that show historical statistics of key performance counters.
-The Memory chart displays historical statistics of memory usage.
+The Memory chart displays historical statistics of memory utilization.

 To access the Memory Usage view of the Memory chart:

-For more information, see Accessing Veeam ONE Monitor.
+For more information, see Accessing Veeam ONE Client.

 - At the bottom of the inventory pane, click Infrastructure View.

 - In the inventory pane, select the host that you connected to Veeam ONE in the Connecting VMware vSphere Servers section.

 - From the Chart views drop-down list, select Memory Usage.

 The Memory Usage view includes the following elements:

 The horizontal axis represents the time period which you select in the Period field.
 The vertical axes are two scales of measurement units: gigabytes and percents.